return42/sphkerneldoc/doc/linux_src_doc/drivers/soc/qcom/smsm_c.rst

 domain
     IRQ domain for this entry, if representing a remote system

+irq_enabled
+    bitmap of which state bits IRQs are enabled

+irq_rising
+    bitmap tracking if rising bits should be propagated

+irq_falling
+    bitmap tracking if falling bits should be propagated

 last_value
     snapshot of state bits last time the interrupts where propagated